-FASTP does not run as a process pair; therefore, you should configure a backup processor so the supervisor can run an alternate print process if the primary processor becomes unavailable.
+FASTP does not run as a process pair; therefore, you should configure a backup processor so the supervisor can run the print process in an alternate processor.

-The subcommand PARM is interpreted by FASTP as described under the DEV command in Section 3, Spoolcom.
+The subcommand PARM is interpreted by FASTP as described under the DEV command in Section 4, Spoolcom.